-- Every match from A to C has a minimum $20 per player entry fee.
-Group D has a minimum of $10.
-In each group, if both players desire, a higher entry fee is acceptable.
+- Every match for A to C players, has a minimum $20 per player entry fee.
+For C- members, the minimum is $10.
+If both players desire, a higher entry fee is acceptable.
 A match consist of all sets, one 8 ball, one 9 ball, and the tie-breaker set, if necessary.

 - The winner of the match must report the scores immediately after the match, on the Facebook group page.

 Enter the scores in a new post in the HBOB Facebook group.
 If the challenger wins, they move one spot above the player they beat and everyone in between the two players moves down 1 spot in the ladder.
 If the challenger loses the ladder remains unchanged.